 Carbon phase-out pathways towards renewable energies must be developed together with local stakeholders.

-Due to the global warming that is already taking place, strong heat waves and floods must be expected.
+Due to global warming, stronger heat waves and more floods must be expected (IPCC 2018).
 Coal-fired and nuclear power plants require cooling water for their operation and are therefore often located near water bodies (with exception of most lignite-fired power plants, which cool with mine water from nearby opencast mines).
-If heat persists, the waters warm up or water level sinks.
+If heat persists, the waters warm up or the water level sinks.
 This results in bottlenecks in the cooling of power plants.
 Ultimately, these must then be throttled.

 If the locally generated electricity covers local demand, grid expansions can be reduced (VDE 2015).

 In addition to this monetary advantage of decentralization, it can – depending on its design – offer socially and politically added value, such as acceptance through participation and independence through self-sufficiency (Agora Energiewende 2017).
 Participation and self-sufficiency form the basis for a flexible demand for electricity by private customers, the so called prosumers, who produce their own electricity and learn to consume it when it is being produced.

 (Prosumer consists of the words producer and consumer)